-An external objective picture of the birth process does not exist.
-But, the Heuristic proposes, an objective view is possible if the view is \textit{internal}.
-One can view the process objectively if one views it from the \textit{inside}, if one is part of the physics and if one has the right perceptual, neural equipment.
-From the inside, the distinction between (a) events-as-such and (c) occurred-events can be made objectively. \\
+An objective external view of the birth process does not exist.
+But, according to the Proposal, an objective view is possible if the view is \textit{internal}.
+One can view the process objectively if one views it from the \textit{inside}, if one is part of the physics.
+Furthermore, from the inside the distinction between (a) events-as-such and (c) occurred-events can be made objectively. \\

 Live experience, to which we now turn, is an objective internal view of the birth process.